WhoIsSethDaniel/plenv-meta-inspector/README.md

       # current Perl
       plenv list-dists

+      # list all CPAN installed modules and their versions
+      plenv list-cpan-modules

+      # list all CPAN installed modules, their versions, their distribution,
+      # and the relative path to the file
+      plenv list-cpan-modules -a

       # list all files installed by the given distribution/s. (by default
       # the listed files are relative to the current Perl's directory.)
       plenv list-files Moo